palavatv/palava-machine/README.md

 [palava.tv](https://palava.tv) is simplistic video communication with your friends and colleagues from within your web browser.
 It is build on top of the [WebRTC](https://webrtc.org/) technology.
 No registration or browser plugin required.

-Please see the [palava repository](https://github.com/palavatv/palava) for an overview of palava and report issues there.
+See [palavatv/palava](https://github.com/palavatv/palava) for an overview of all parts of palava.tv.

 PalavaMachine is a WebRTC signaling server.
 Signaling describes the process of finding other peers and exchange information about how to establish a media connection.
 It works together with the [palava-client](https://github.com/palavatv/palava-client).